-- v1 and v2c: - Read community: Enter the community name that has read-only access to all supported SNMP objects.
-The default value is public. - Write community: Enter the community name that has read/write access to all supported SNMP objects (except read-only objects).
+v1 and v2c:

+- Read community: Enter the community name that has read-only access to all supported SNMP objects.
+The default value is public. - Write community: Enter the community name that has read or write access to all supported SNMP objects (except read-only objects).
 The default value is write. - Activate traps: Turn on to activate trap reporting.
 The device uses traps to send messages for important events or status changes to a management system.
-In the device interface, you can set up traps for SNMP v1 and v2c.
+In the web interface, you can set up traps for SNMP v1 and v2c.
 Traps are automatically turned off if you change to SNMP v3 or turn off SNMP.
-If you use SNMP v3, you can set up traps through the SNMP v3 management application. - Trap address: Enter the IP address or host name of the management server. - Trap community: Enter the community to use when the device sends a trap message to the management system. - Traps - Cold start: Sends a trap message when the device starts. - Warm start: Sends a trap message when you change an SNMP setting. - Link up: Sends a trap message when a link changes from down to up.

-- Authentication failed: Sends a trap message when an authentication attempt fails.
+If you use SNMP v3, you can set up traps through the SNMP v3 management application. - Trap address: Enter the IP address or host name of the management server. - Trap community: Enter the community to use when the device sends a trap message to the management system. - Traps: - Cold start: Sends a trap message when the device starts. - Link up: Sends a trap message when a link changes from down to up. - Link down: Sends a trap message when a link changes from up to down. - Authentication failed: Sends a trap message when an authentication attempt fails.